Blazam-App/docs.blazam.org/docsource/admin/api.md

-# API
-Blazam is still young, so the API is currently quite limited.

 ## Documentation
 For the latest API documentation, open your Blazam installation, log in, and click your user avatar button.
 There you will find the "API"